gianca10086/Ai-biases-Ofqual-algorithm-/README.md

 # IV) Limitations of the study:

 The study unfortunately lacked a non negligeable amount of real historical data.
 A lot of schools couldn't by law publish their data as some classes were simply too small, which could have had some drawbacks in terms of the privacy of the concerned studenst, who would have likely been recognized by their results.
 This eventually forced us to resort to use an abundant amount of proxy data.
+It becomes clear that as well a relative lack of independent school data makes results less accurate and might (although not necessarily) hide a greater advantage.

-For instance the overprediction and underprediction of grades were based in the assumptions made by former Ofqual studies were it was assumed that ojn average teachers tended to over predicted thei won students grades by 20 to 40% higher compared to what they would iodeally score at the exam.
+For instance the overprediction and underprediction of grades were based in the assumptions made by former Ofqual studies were it was assumed that on average teachers tended to over predicted thei won students grades by 20 to 40% higher compared to what they would iodeally score at the exam.

 Predicted grades data: these were not published by the government although officially were based on GCSE results.
 GCSE results are available although it is worth noting that pupil movement between KS4 (GCSEs) and KS% (A-levels) between schools would make the historical GCSE data only partially accurate.
 That being said, had we had more time, we would have used school GCSE data as the next best option in our calculations.